pazjenni04/quiz-app_react-ts/README.md

 ![The following is an example if the user answers incorrectly](https://raw.githubusercontent.com/pazjenni04/quiz-app_react-ts/main/src/images/incorrect-answer.PNG)

-The overall goal of the Trivia game is for the user to answer as many questions correct out of the 10 questions presented with.
+The overall goal of the Trivia game is for the user to answer as many questions correctly out of the 10 questions presented with.

 ## Demo